-[Editor's Note: For a limited time, TrustedID is offering NextAdvisor visitors an exclusive 10% discount and free 14-day trial.
-There is no coupon code required to take advantage of this offer - just click on any TrustedID link from our site or call the toll-free number TrustedID has set up exclusively for NextAdvisor.com visitors: 1-800-234-6611.]
+[Editor's Note: For a limited time, TrustedID is offering NextAdvisor visitors an exclusive and free 14-day trial and 10% discount.
+There is no coupon code required for this offer but you must click on a link from our site or call the toll-free number TrustedID has set up exclusively for NextAdvisor.com visitors: 1-800-234-6611.]

-TrustedID has been providing a great identity theft protection service for years, with features like 3-bureau credit monitoring, access to all three of your credit reports and scores, monitoring for your personal information in a variety of sources and medical record protection.
-TrustedID's features are now second to none, and in our opinion it is the best overall value in identity theft protection.
-It also offers a tremendous value for identity theft protection and credit report monitoring starting at just $9.38 per month (paid annually) using NextAdvisor's exclusive 10% discount and 14-day free trial (no need for a coupon code - just click on any link to TrustedID from NextAdvisor).
+TrustedID has been providing a solid identity theft protection service for years, with features like three-bureau credit report monitoring, access to all three of your credit reports and scores, monitoring for your personal information in a variety of sources, medical record protection and computer protection.
+TrustedID's features are now second to none, and in our opinion, it is the best overall value in identity theft protection.
+It also offers a tremendous value for identity theft protection and credit report monitoring starting at $9.38 per month (with annual prepay) using NextAdvisor's exclusive and 14-day free trial and 10 percent discount.

 TrustedID's IDEssentials starts by offering strong identity theft protection features.
-TrustedID's Internet black market monitoring service monitors your personal information such as Social Security number, credit cards and bank accounts for any suspicious activity.
-It begins working as soon as you sign up by taking the Social Security number you used in the sign-up process and monitoring its use immediately.
+TrustedID's Internet black market monitoring service monitors your personal information such as social security number, credit cards and bank accounts for any suspicious activity.
+It begins working as soon as you sign up by taking the social security number you used in the sign-up process and monitoring its use immediately.
 Adding all your credit/debit card and bank account numbers is quick and easy compared to other identity theft protection services, and you should do this right away.
 This service monitors the Internet's black market for the use of any of these account numbers and immediately alerts you if it finds any of your numbers are being bought or sold.
-TrustedID also monitors the Internet and public records for any changes to or misuse of your name, address, or Social Security number.
-In addition, it "looks back" 36 months to see if this information has been used fraudulently or suspiciously in the past ,and will alert you if it has.
+TrustedID also monitors the Internet and public records for any changes to or misuse of your name, address or social security number.
+In addition, it "looks back" 36 months to see if this information has been used fraudulently or suspiciously in the past, and will alert you if any information has been used fraudulently.

 TrustedID is the only service we've found that also gives you medical record protection.
-The service will help you request your medical benefit history from all your providers so you can make sure no one else has been receiving benefits in your name.
-They then monitor your account for any suspicious usage on an ongoing basis.
+This aspect of the service will help you request your medical benefit history from all your providers so you can make sure no one else has been receiving benefits in your name.
+TrustedID then monitors your account for any suspicious usage on an ongoing basis.

 When you sign up for TrustedID you are given an Identity Threat Score, with additional information about any other steps you may need to take to protect yourself.
 This score provides a gauge of your individual risk level based on an analysis of the various records and databases that TrustedID monitors.
 Your score will help TrustedID's protection specialists determine the necessary steps to proactively protect your identity.